danielan987/applied_mathematics_in_financial_investment_with_python_course/README.md

-# Applied Mathematics in Financial Investment with Python Course (Work in Progress)
+# Applied Mathematics in Financial Investment with Python Course

 ## Requirements